 "If everyone in the world, including children, is entitled to a basic income guarantee, is there a danger that the birth rate will go up and the world's population will be unsustainable?
 It should be noted first that it is possible that a global basic income guarantee would have the opposite effect.
 One of the reasons that people have children is to try to ensure that they will be cared for in old age.
 If a global basic income guarantee provides for people in old age, then there will be less reason to have children." — Nicolaus Tideman, 2007 The Ethics of Unequal Basic Income Guarantees |

-In countries like Canada where the fertility rate is very low (1.58), there could be a small spike in births at first because 'pent-up demand' (e.g. UK baby boom); many people in Canada have delayed starting a family because of high and rising living costs, and financial fear.
+In countries like Canada where the fertility rate is very low (1.58), there may be a small spike in births as many young couples in Canada have delayed starting a family because of high and rising living costs.

 "The dirty secret of contemporary social policy is that we are spending our collective resources on the wrong generation....
 Many young couples now feel that they cannot afford to raise a family.
 Birth rates have declined 50 percent in a generation and children across the board are at risk." — Sylvia Ann Hewlett, When the Bough Breaks: the cost of Neglecting our Children, 1991